3D-Tactical-Systems/Tracker-wiki/en/pages/Boat_Landing.md

 | Throttle below 10%            |       Transition to or continue  **Q-Land** stage | ![alt](uploads/images/Throtle10.png) |

- ## Q_OPTIONS Control
+There are 2 standard Q-Plane abilities that should be enabled to provide the pilot with additional control:

- There are three standard Q-Plane options that are recomned to be Once the landing descent has started can still abort the landing.
-To do this, the Q_OPTIONS bit 15 must be set to enable ThrLandControl.
-When that option is set you can raise the throttle momentarily above 70% to enable throttle control for climb and descent rate.
-You can use this to slow the descent or climb back up.
-If you climb up past the Q_RTL_ALT approach altitude then the aircraft will go back to loitering at the hold-off location at Q_RTL_ALT.
+* **Q_OPTIONS bit 15:** This enables throttle land control.
+When set the pilot can control the climb and descent rate during VTOL take of and landing  It is activated if the throttle is momentarily moved above 70%.
+The feature can be used to abort a the Q-Land stage.
+If the UAV climbs up past the **Q_RTL_ALT** approach altitude then the aircraft will go back to loitering at the hold-off location at **Q_RTL_ALT**.

-You may also want to enable horizontal repositioning with the Q_OPTIONS bit 17(EnableLandResponsition).
-If that is enabled then you can manually reposition the aircraft horizontally while landing to account for any GPS position errors.
+* **Q_OPTIONS bit 17:** This enables horizontal repositioning The pilot can manually reposition the aircraft horizontally while landing.
+While repositioning the decent will pause.